It’s no secret that many young people would like to look older, especially in the workplace because there are several benefits including:

 ..If you don’t want to stop moving up

-Presenting yourself as older can help you secure promotions and career advancement opportunities based on performance and not years experience.
+Presenting yourself as older can help you secure promotions and career advancement opportunities based on performance and not years of experience.

 ..
 If you want to avoid age bias